MindPort-GmbH/VR-Builder-Documentation/docfx/articles/core/vr-builder-manual.md

 Note that if you selected the Unity URP template in the beginning, the materials on the avatar hands and demo scene will look solid magenta.
 That's Unity's way to tell you that the materials are not compatible with the current render pipeline.
 You can rectify this by selecting all materials (by filtering them in the project window), then click `Edit > Rendering > Materials > Convert Selected Built-in` Materials to URP.
 You can of course ignore this step if you don't plan to use the provided hand models or the demo scene.

 ![Localization Page](images/instalation-wizard-help-documentantion.png)

+## Updating

+To update to a new version of VR Builder, it is recommended to remove the package before importing the new one.
+It is also good practice to backup/commit your project before updating the package.

+Removing the old package is necessary in order to ensure that obsolete files are removed.
+When an Asset Store package is updated, it only adds new files and updates the existing ones - no files are removed, which could result in redundant or conflicting code.

+To remove the asset, open the Package Manager and show the packages in the project.
+Find VR Builder and click `Remove`.
+You can then import the new package from the Package Manager.

+    Note: The demo processes might have changed in the updated version of the package.
+If you plan to use the demo scenes, ensure to delete the demo processes from the StreamingAssets/Processes folder before importing the new package.

+### Upgrading to major versions

+Major VR Builder releases are usually not completely compatible with the previous version.
+Updating to them requires extra care, and is not recommended in production unless you need some of the new features.
+The specifics can vary depending on the release, and we will provide detailed upgrade guides when necessary.
+You can find the guide to upgrade to the latest version (VR Builder 4) from version 3 [here](https://www.mindport.co/vr-builder-tutorials/update-vr-builder).

 ## Quick Start